syrkis/miiii/paper/main.typ

 In deep learning, however, theory often lags behind practice, limiting our ability to mechanistically explain basic models that have generalized on even relatively simple, synthetically generated tasks.
 Exploring the mechanics of deep learning models is perhaps more akin to studying biology or botany than traditional computer science.
 This paper, for example, reverse-engineers a simple transformer model trained to solve modular arithmetic tasks.
 The simplicity of this training is akin to discovering an intriguing plant in a botanical garden (easy), while understanding its mechanics is akin to dissecting the plant to uncover the principles governing its growth and function (hard).

+Primes, in particular, are an intersting domain for deep learning.
+A frequent feature of number theoretical problems is the ease with which they can be stated.
+This is true for trivial problems (are there an infinite number of primes?) and trivial sounding problems: "all even numbers can be expressed as the sum of two primes".
+The latter is known as the Goldbach conjecture, and remains unsolved.

 My investigation probes the fundamental algorithmic structures internalized by a transformer model trained on basic modular arithmetic tasks, with slight variations in complexity.
 This approach provides insights into how and why specific algorithmic patterns emerge from seemingly straightforward learning processes. @generalization_levels the levels of generalization achieved across these tasks.

 #figure(